suneelbanerjee/UWorld-in-Github/README.md

 ## 🔧 Troubleshooting

 **"Session Expired" on startup?**
-UWorld's servers force a logout after ~24 hours of inactivity.
+UW's servers force a logout after ~24 hours of inactivity.
 This is security behavior from their side.
 Simply log in again; the add-on will save the new token.

 **Scan says "No data found"?**
 * Ensure you are on the **list view** of the results page.